remceTkedaR/pdf_to_m3_converter/README.md

 * library time

 ## About
-A simple program that allows you to convert an improved pdf file to an mp3 sound file
+"If you want to convert your books, manuals, and similar materials into audiobooks, this program can help you.
+It's a simple Python code that will convert the specified PDF file into partial MP3 audio files."

-## Radosław Tecmer 2023 yer  [RT](http://electronic.pythonanywhere.com/#about).
+## Radosław Tecmer 2023 year  [RT](http://electronic.pythonanywhere.com/#about).